zcapjdb/UKAEAGroupProject/README.md

 -Results evaluated in [AutoEncoderOutputs.ipynb](src/notebooks/AutoEncoderOutputs.ipynb).
 TODO: This is not yet implemented

-## Gaussian Proccess:
+## Gaussian Process:
--One dimensional gaussian processes is trained and plotted in [GaussianProcess.ipynb](src/notebooks/GaussianProcess.ipynb)
+-One dimensional gaussian processes are trained and plotted in [GaussianProcess.ipynb](src/notebooks/GaussianProcess.ipynb)